php/policies/feature-proposals.rst

 - Starting a vote 45 hours after the Intent to Vote has been posted.
 - Starting the vote 7 days and 3 hours after the Intent to Vote was posted.
-- Starting the vote 6 days and 20 hours after a Minor change cooldown period started.
+- Starting the vote 6 days and 20 hours after a Minor change Cooldown Period started.

 Voting procedure
 ================